What are cookies and similar technologies, and why do we use them?

 Cookies are small text files that are placed on your computer or mobile device, through your browser, by the websites that you visit.
 These text files can be read by these websites, through the browser, and help to identify you when you return to a website.
 Cookies do not run programs or deliver viruses to your computer.

-What cookies are set on Earthjustice’s Site?
+What cookies are set on Earthjustice’s Site or Microsite?

-Most of the cookies set during your visit to the Site come from third-party companies that we use to monitor and improve the user’s experience.
+Most of the cookies set during your visit to the Site or Microsite come from third-party companies that we use to monitor and improve the user’s experience.
 We also set a small number of cookies to ensure the website platform functions properly and securely.
 Cookies fall into the following categories:

 - Functionality Cookies: These cookies help us create a better user experience by enabling personalization and engagement, such as displaying certain popup notifications one-time only.
-See the below Social Media Plug-Ins section for more information about similar technologies used for this purpose.

 How can I disable or delete cookies?